binarybehemoth/recommendation-engine/README.md

 # recommendation-engine
 An AI-powered recommendation engine for an e-commerce site.

+To install:  npm run install

+To test: npm run test

 This Node.js approach demonstrates how to use AI to automate the process of building, deploying, and optimizing a recommendation engine in a JavaScript environment.
 It showcases data handling, model development, scalability considerations, and continuous improvement strategies.

 Let's address each requirement: